-The gardens at Dunster Castle
+The garden at Dunster Castle

 The result of 100s of years of planning, building and restoration a walk around the gardens at Dunster Castle takes you around the world and through four different microclimates.